 How Salesforce grew its reputation

 Salesforce entered the market in 1999.
-Virtually unknown and competing with top established brands like Microsoft and Oracle, Salesforce didn’t seem to stand a chance.
-Salesforce was even referred to as “the ant at the picnic” for taking on Siebel.
-So how did this little “ant” grow up to be one of the biggest forces in CRM software?
+Unknown and competing with top established brands like Microsoft and Oracle, Salesforce didn’t stand a chance.
+Salesforce was even called “the ant at the picnic” for taking on Siebel.
+So, how did this little “ant” grow up to be one of the most significant forces in CRM software?
 By building a strong corporate reputation.
 Here are a few ways they did it:

-- Vision and leadership: Salesforce has a clear vision for the future and a CEO that is consistently well-liked.
+- Vision and leadership: Salesforce has a clear vision for the future and a consistently well-liked CEO.

 Volkswagen survived its emissions scandal